 There are areas set aside for specific types of activity such as personal water craft (PWC).
 We have included information on where you can launch your boat and some of the training and education options open to you as arecreational boatie.

 Enjoy your water activities but do them safely; both for yourself and other water users.

-Our harbous and beaches are used by many people for many different activities so keep up-to-date with wahts going on and keep and eye out for the unexpected.
+Our harbours and beaches are used by many people for many different activities so keep up-to-date with what's going on and keep an eye out for the unexpected.

-For more boating safety information have a look at Maritime NZ and the You Tube boating safety channel as well.
+For more boating safety information have a look at Maritime NZ's boating safety channel on You Tube.

 For the latest Pleasure Boat Safety Advisory Group strategy click here.

 If you are wishing to hold an event, please refer to Planning an Event

 Notice is given that the Wellington Jet Sport Club will be holding PWC (Jet Ski) club day racing on Sunday 20th September 2020, in the Pauatahanui arm of Porirua Harbour.
 In addition, course set up and testing will occur on Saturday 19th September.